Xeo786/Rufaydium-Webdriver/README.md

 ```

 ## Binary
-We can also load Chrome based browser for example Brave browser its chrome based and can be controlled using ChromeDriver,
+We can also load Chrome based browser for example Brave browser its chrome based and can be controlled using ChromeDriver, SetBinary has been Merged into `NewSession(binarylocation)` method

 ```AutoHotkey
 Chrome := new Rufaydium() ; Brave browser support chromedriver.exe